Soldier’s sham marriage conviction exposes immigration fraud ring in military

 But it’s the sham marriage situation that could become a bigger issue with Homeland Security‘s new push to “remove barriers to citizenship” for members of the military.

-In the North Carolina case, three Ghanaian immigrants who’d earned U.S. citizenship have been accused of then trying to rent that privilege out to illegal immigrants in a mutually beneficial arrangement.
+In the North Carolina case, three Ghanaian immigrants who’d earned U.S. citizenship have been accused of then trying to rent that privilege out to undocumented immigrants in a mutually beneficial arrangement.

 Married troops can live off base, and get a housing allowance.
 Their spouses can have illegal status forgiven, get on a pathway to citizenship, and get access to military spouse benefits such as health care and base privileges.